thalmiclabs/myo-glass-companion/README.md

        src="https://s3.amazonaws.com/thalmicdownloads/misc/myo_market_badge.png" />
 </a>

+> North (formerly Thalmic Labs), the creator of the Myo armband, was acquired by Google in June 2020.
+Myo sales ended in October 2018 and Myo software, hardware and SDKs are no longer available or supported.
+[Learn more.](https://support.getmyo.com)

 Uses Glass Companion Bluetooth protocol to connect to Google Glass Explorer Edition and control the native ui/interface using the &copy;Myo Gesture Control Armband (thalmic.com/myo).

 This is a basic proof of concept and should not be considered the best practice for a gesture based HUD interface.
 Gesture are mapped directly the comparable gestures on the Glass trackpad.
 For example, swipe right to swipe the card to the right: